RamesesDev/ETRACS2/patches/patch-2.02.002/ReadMe.txt

 - Fix ending values ( Accomplishment Report of RPA)
 - Add faaslist.restriction field
 - Add Monthly/Quarterly Report on Real Property Assessment
+- Add Provincial Form60 Reort
+- Support for non-integer Productive/Non-Productive plant/tree RPU such as per area
+- Implement delete rpt ledger item
+- Add option to calculate bldg age based on dtoccupied only (surigao)
+- Blank material info when material code is "-".
+This is a temporary fix since the bugs in framework related.